-There is some oatmeal and shea butter, but overall I think they were there to balance the AHA.
+There are some oatmeal and shea butter, but overall I think they were there to balance the AHA.

-For $5.99 this product feels way more expensive that it is.
+For $5.99 this product feels way more expensive than it is.
 While I absolutely love sugar scrubs, this does a good job of exfoliating without stripping the skin too much.
-It smells great and after a week of using it I did not seem to have any breakouts either.
+It smells great and after a week of using it, I did not seem to have any breakouts either.

 The package of Trader Joe's Blueberry and Acai Facial Scrub:

 Would I buy this again?
 Yes, I would buy Trader Joe's Blueberry and Acai Facial Scrub again.

 Want to see more items I've reviewed from Trader Joe's?
 Click on Thoughts & Reviews of Trader Joe’s for a searchable list.

 Did you try it?
 Let me know what you think in the comments section!

 Don't forget to share your thoughts by going to the "user review" at the bottom of the box (click on the number of stars you believe this product deserves) and leave a comment below.